 - Blackheads (open comedones): Blackheads occur when a pore is clogged by a combination of sebum and dead skin cells.
 The top of the pore stays open, despite the rest of it being clogged.
 This results in the characteristic black color seen on the surface.

 - Whiteheads (closed comedones): Whiteheads also form when a pore gets clogged by sebum and dead skin cells.
-But unlike with blackheads, the top of the pore closes up.
+But unlike with blackheads, the top of the pore also closes up.
 It looks like a small bump protruding from the skin.
-Whiteheads are more difficult to treat because pores are already closed.
+Whiteheads are more difficult to treat because the pores are already closed.

 Pimples that are red and swollen are referred to as inflammatory acne.
 Although sebum and dead skin cells contribute to inflammatory acne, bacteria can also play a role in clogging up pores.
 Bacteria can cause an infection deep beneath the skin’s surface.
 This may result in painful acne spots that are hard to get rid of.

 - Papules: Papules occur when the walls surrounding your pores break down from severe inflammation.
 This results in hard, clogged pores that are tender to the touch.
 The skin around these pores is usually pink.